adamint/spotify-web-api-kotlin/README.md

 ```

 ## Notes
+### Re-authentication
+If you are using an authorization flow or token that does not support automatic token refresh, `SpotifyException.ReAuthenticationNeededException`
+will be thrown.
+You should put your requests, if creating an application, behind a try/catch block to re-authenticate users if this
+exception is thrown.

 ### LinkedResults, PagingObjects, and Cursor-based Paging Objects
 Spotify provides these three object models in order to simplify our lives as developers.
 So let's see what we
 can do with them!